rdwatters/pmc-is-my-favorite-committee/index.md

         * Rough draft of an article will be sent out review to original author group (Himchak, Hegner, Sconyers, Ruby) between Monday, June 5th and Friday June 9th (conference)
         * Current publish date is (tentatively) July 14th
             * After holiday
-            * Allows NIPC articles to rotate off "Featured Articles" section of members.cap.org and better coordination with social media promotion
+            * Allows upcoming NIPC articles to rotate off "Featured Articles" section of members.cap.org to make room for the new PMC article(s)and better coordination with social media for multi-channel promotion

 ## Next Steps: